NovaDrifter547/Nova-Clicker/README.md

+:ATTENTION: This game is discontinued due to hate...
+I am so, so sorry.
+If anyone even cared (which no one does or ever will T-T)I would've kept the game going, but everyone hates me and this game for some reason... not one person actually enjoyed it.
+So this is goodbye.

 # 🌌 Nova Clicker

 **A lofi cosmic idle clicker** — click a 3D star, collect stardust, evolve through 5 stages, and unlock achievements.